ldutoit/2020-spring-school-GBS/sessions/denovo_assembly.md

 **Adapted by:** Ludovic Dutoit

-## Exercise 2: Call variants in the absence of a reference genome

 ### Goals

   - Learn to call SNPs without a reference genome and to optimise the procedure